Blog · Retreat Decision

 Retreat vs Trek: Which Is Right for You?

-Himalayan retreats and trekking experiences are often grouped together, but they serve fundamentally different purposes.
-While both take place in mountain environments, their structure, intensity, and goals differ in meaningful ways.
+Himalayan retreats and treks are often grouped together, but they serve very different purposes.
+While both take place in mountain environments, their structure, effort, and goals are different.

 Choosing between a retreat and a trek depends less on destination and more on intention.